sagemath/sagewiki_to_gh-2022-10-10/daysff.md

 === Housing ===

-A handful of visitors will be staying at the Shuey House, while the remaining visitors have rooms on hold for them at [[http://www.hoteldeca.com|Hotel Deca]].
+A handful of visitors will be staying at the Shuey House, while the remaining visitors have rooms on hold for them at [[http://www.hoteldeca.com|Hotel Deca]] (4507 Brooklyn Avenue NE, Seattle, WA 98105).
 The tentative housing arrangement is as follows:

 ==== The Shuey House ====